 It’s A Bad Day For Rabbits – Hunting Season

 I awoke at a ridiculous hour this morning.
 It was just getting light and my dogs were not happy.
 Then I heard what was upsetting them.
 It has started – hunting season!
 Shotguns going off on the hill behind our house.
-As I right this it is 4:30pm and the guns are still going off.
+As I write this it is 4:30pm the guns are still going off.
 Every time he hears a bang my poor dog, Oscar, goes off to hide again.

 Yes, it is that time of year when those brave men go out every Sunday for the next month, and, armed only with a pack of Podenco hunting dogs and a shotgun, go head to head against the terrible, evil, ferocious man-eating rabbits of Fuerteventura.
 What heroes they are!
 Well they are if heroes also means arseholes.

 The poor rabbits on this island are pathetic, thin creatures.
 What they manage to live on, particularly during the summer, is anyone’s guess.
 And I have no idea where they manage to find water.
 After they have struggled to survive the summer they are then rewarded by having these morons with guns trying to blast them to pieces throughout September.
 If you were to ask them they would “justify” it by saying their fathers, grandfathers and those before, all hunted so it is a tradition.
 Of course, that is complete bollocks, and is the standard excuse used by idiots who enjoy killing things for “sport”.
 Their grandfathers and great-grandfathers hunted to put meat on the table but that need is no longer there.